Google Ads Sitelinks: How to Use Google Ads Sitelinks Extensions

 - Implementing proper tracking and closely monitoring results

-Ultimately, as with anything else within the AdWords platform, you want to take advantage of the edge offered to you by sitelinks and tailor your sitelinks so that they’re offering the right balance between increased clicks and increased conversions.
-And again, as with all things AdWords: test, analyze the data, and iterate!
+Ultimately, as with anything else within the Google Ads platform, you want to take advantage of the edge offered to you by sitelinks and tailor your sitelinks so that they’re offering the right balance between increased clicks and increased conversions.
+And again, as with all things Google Ads: test, analyze the data, and iterate!